-25. Complaints/Grievances on any of the principles (Principles 1 to 9) under the National Guidelines on Responsible Business Conduct:
+23. Complaints / Grievances on any of the principles (Principles 1 to 9) under the National Guidelines on Responsible Business Conduct:

-Stakeholder group from whom complaint is received Grievance FY 20 23-24 FY 2022-23

-Redressal Mecha- nism in Place (Yes/No) Number of com- plaints filed dur- ing the year Number of com- plaints pending resolution at close of the year Remarks Number of com- plaints filed during the year Number of complaints pending resolution at close of the year Remarks

-Communities Yes 0 0 NA 0 0 NA

-Investors (other than shareholders) Yes 0 0 NA 0 0 NA

-Shareholders Yes 3 0 NA 1 0 NA

-Employees and workers Yes 0 0 NA 0 0 NA

-Customers Yes 831 4 The Company has a dedicated customer services department to resolve all grievances of customers received through all channels.
+Stakeholder Grievance n Redressal Mechanism in Place (Yes/ No) FY 2023-24 FY 2022-23 group from whom complaint is received Number of complaints filed during the year resolution a close of the year Remarks Number of complaints filed during the year Number of complaints pending resolution at close of the year Remarks Communities Yes 0 0 NA 0 0 NA Investors (other than shareholders) Yes 0 0 NA 0 0 NA Shareholders Yes 3 0 NA 1 0 NA Employees and workers Yes 0 0 NA 0 0 NA Customers Yes 831 4 The Company has a dedicated customer services department to resolve all grievances of customers received through all channels.
 The 831 complaints received includes 25 repetitive complaints (i.e same complaints addressed to various forums).
-All the complaints received were redressed within the stipulated time frame in line with our Grievance Redressal Policy 939 3 During the financial year 2022-23, the Company has established a dedicated customer service department to resolve all grievances of customers received through all channels.
-All the complaints received were redressed within the stipulated timeframe in line with our Grievance Redresal Policy.
+All the complaints received were redressed within the stipulated time frame in line with our Grievance Redressal Policy 939 3 During the financial yea 2022-23, the Company ha established a dedicated customer service department to resolve all grievances of customer received through all channels.
+All the complaints received wer redressed within the stipulated timeframe ir line with our Grievance Redresal Policy.
 Value Chain Partners Yes 0 0 NA 0 0 NA

-Other (please specify) NA 0 0 NA 0 0 NA